AndreasKuhn-ak/WS2022_Julia/paper.md

 ## Details of the course

+### Target audicence
+The main target audience of this course are scientists who want to or are already using programming in their work.
+But as no prerequisites are needed, everybody can follow the course without problems.

+Programmers who already have experience in other languages can probably finish the first five lession quite fast, as a lot of gerneral programming concepts are introduced there.
+But the last four more `Julia` specifc lessons should be very useful for them as well.

 ### Learning objectives
 The learning resource aims to enable students to:

 * use interactive notebooks
 * understand the basic structure of any programming language
 * use Julia in a scientifc context: